For Medical Negligence Claims Call 01772 783314

-Birth injury compensation solicitors.
+Birth injury claims.

-What constitutes a birthing injury?
+What is a birthing injury negligence claim?

 Brain damage, usually from hypoxia, which can lead to conditions such as cerebral palsy and epilepsy;